Gaming

 2 comments

-1. What bothers me the most is the issue of running, there is no button to make the character run when you decide.
-Just yesterday I was already in the final scenes of the game (SPOILERS !!!!!)
-I was playing with Kara and well we were fleeing from the Ship (Jerico) in the story that I am doing inside the ship Luther died, and then Kara died trying defend Alice, but!
-They also killed Alice when trying to go to Kara ..
-(I started to cry, I had already become fond of all the characters :() so sad .. surely I didn't make the right decisions: / but I really tried to save them ..
+1. What bothers me the most is the running thing, there is no button to make the character run whenever you decide.
+Just yesterday I was already in the final scenes of the game (SPOILERS!!!!!)
+I was playing with Kara and well, we were fleeing from the Ship (Jerico) in the story that I am doing inside the ship, Luther died, and then Kara died trying to defend Alice, but!
+Alice was also killed when she tried to go to Kara..
+(I started to cry, I had already grown fond of all the characters 🙁 ) how sad..
+I probably didn't make the right decisions :/ but I really tried hard to save them..

 Leave your comment